Lebanon Says 11 Killed In Israeli Strike On Central Beirut

 "We saw two dead people on the ground...
 The children started crying and their mother cried even more," he told AFP.

-The Israeli strike, which hit the working-class Basta neighbourhood, killed at least 11 people and wounded 63, the health ministry said, adding it had also left behind "a large amount of body parts that are being identified".
+The Israeli air strike, which hit the working-class Basta neighbourhood, killed at least 11 people and wounded 63, according to Lebanon's health ministry, adding it had also left behind "a large amount of body parts that are being identified".

 "The final death toll will be determined after DNA tests are carried out," the ministry said in a statement.

-The state-run National News Agency said Israeli jets had launched six missiles at the structure, causing "widespread destruction in buildings" nearby.
+The Labanese National News Agency confirmed Israeli war planes had launched six missiles at the structure, causing "widespread destruction in buildings" nearby.

-The Israeli military said it had struck Hezbollah targets in the city's southern suburbs including "several Hezbollah command centres".
+The Israeli military said it had struck "several Hezbollah command centres" and other targets in the southern suburbs.

+Israel stepped up its campaign against Lebanon in late September, targeting its strongholds in the east and south as well as south Beirut, and later sending in ground troops after nearly a year of limited cross-border exchanges of fire.

+Lebanon's health ministry confirms at least 3,645 people have been killed since October 2023.
+Most of the deaths have been since September this year.

 Legal Disclaimer: